MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/05-personalizer-exercise.md

   title: "Use AI Personalizer with Visual Studio Code Notebooks to simulate a loop"
 ---
 > **Important**
 >  As of fall 2023, new Personalizer resources can no longer be created.

-> **Note**
-> To complete this exercise, you will need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true).
+Only use this repo for reference if you have an existing Personalizer resource.

 In this exercise, you'll use Azure AI Personalizer with notebooks in Visual Studio Code to simulate a learning loop.